Sondra Locke: Directing

 Locke made her feature directorial debut with Ratboy (1986), a parable about a youth who is part rat and part human, produced by Eastwood's company Malpaso.
 When asked why she had been absent from her longtime beau's recent star vehicles, Locke replied simply, "I wasn't right for the roles."
 (Note: Locke's autobiography provides a convoluted recollection of the casting process for City Heat (1984).
 Blake Edwards was originally slated to direct the film, and Edwards supposedly promised Locke one of the two female leads at a stage in development when Burt Reynolds had signed on, but the role of the other leading man was yet to be filled.
 Locke asserted that Edwards was merely using her to lure in her superstar boyfriend—who had seen the script and turned it down—because once Eastwood came on board, Edwards stopped talking to Locke and cast Madeleine Kahn in the role she had been eyeing.
 Edwards ultimately withdrew and was replaced by Richard Benjamin.
 Nevertheless, Eastwood disappointed Locke by not using his clout to get her in the movie.)
-Ratboy had very limited distribution in the United States, where it was a critical and financial flop, but was well received in Europe, with French newspaper Le Parisien calling it the highlight of the Deauville Film Festival.
+Ratboy had very limited distribution in the United States, where it was a critical and financial flop, but the film was well received in Europe, with French newspaper Le Parisien calling it the highlight of the Deauville Film Festival.
 Locke, who also appeared in the lead role alongside Sharon Baird as the title character, was nominated for a Golden Raspberry Award for Worst Actress.
 Amidst this setback, Locke conceded that plum acting offers had dried up, though she never backed down from the ruse she had begun in 1967, masquerading ceaselessly about being younger.

 Locke's second foray behind the camera was Impulse (1990), starring Theresa Russell as a police officer on the vice squad who goes undercover as a prostitute.
 Siskel & Ebert gave the film "two thumbs up".
 In a subsequent interview with Siskel, Locke said she was not eager to act again.
 "If you love the craft of filmmaking as much as I do, it's hard to go back to acting after you've tasted the high of directing."

-Immediately following the completion of Impulse, two of its co-stars, Jeff Fahey and George Dzundza, were hired by Locke's now ex-boyfriend Eastwood to appear in White Hunter Black Heart, a move which raised eyebrows among the film community.
+Immediately following the completion of Impulse, two of its co-stars, Jeff Fahey and George Dzundza, were hired by Locke's now ex-boyfriend Eastwood to appear in White Hunter Black Heart, a move that raised eyebrows among the film community.

 It's true: I went from a picture with Sondra to one with Clint.
 A lot of people ask about that ...
 I go out of my way not to be involved in other people's situations.
 Clint and Sondra were very professional.
 No one ever put me in the middle of anything.
 All I can say is that they are two very individual, professional filmmakers.